1m5/1m5-desktop-java/src/main/java/io/onemfive/desktop/README.md

 # 1M5 Desktop
-The GUI for using DApps that user the 1M5 router.
+A Desktop for showcasing 1M5 capabilities.